dart-lang/site-www/src/_guides/language/language-tour.md

 // constantMap[2] = 'Helium'; // Uncommenting this causes an error.
 {% endprettify %}

+As of Dart 2.3, maps support spread operators (`...` and `...?`) and collection if and for, just like lists do.
+For details and examples, see the
+[spread operator proposal][spread proposal] and the [control flow collections proposal.][collections proposal]

 For more information about maps, see [Generics](#generics) and